How to Extend the Life of Your ATV?

 Extend the Life of Your ATV

 ATVs are complicated machines, and as a result, many things can go wrong.
 Luckily, there are easy fixes for all these problems.
-When you preemptively work to extend the life of your ATV, it will not only save you money but keep you from having to buy a new one too soon.
+When you preemptively work to extend your ATV’s life, it will save you money and keep you from having to buy a new one too soon.

 Protecting your ATV is more than just throwing on some ATV covers.
 You will find that this list covers many common problems that could happen to any ATV.
-This guide is meant to give some advice on extending the life of your ATV.
+This guide is meant to advise you on how to extend your ATV’s life.

-The point is to save you time, money, and frustration by knowing how to fix minor issues before they turn into bigger ones.
+The point is to save you time, money, and frustration by knowing how to fix minor issues before they become bigger ones.

 1) Keep your ATV clean: